aws-samples/aws-iot-sitewise-cold-tier-repartitioning/README.md

-# AWS IoT SiteWise Cold storage tier Re-partitioning
+# AWS IoT SiteWise
+storage tier Re-partitioning

 ## About this Repo
 This repo provides code samples to re-partition the AWS IoT SiteWise Cold storage tier data and store it into a destination Amazon S3 bucket.
 Re-partitioning helps with improving Athena query performance for query patterns encompassing multiple time series.
-The samples provided downloads time series objects from cold storage tier S3 bucket, merges them into daily partitions, and finally, uploads to destination S3 bucket.
+The samples provided downloads time series objects from cold tier S3 bucket, merges them into daily partitions, and finally, uploads to destination S3 bucket.

 Post initial-run, only new data additions are re-partitioned.
 Following are a few supported scenarios.